Feeding the World, How Nita van Dam is Growing a Healthier and More Sustainable Food System with Nimble

 In a world where convenience is sacrificed to quality and ethical standards, Nita van Dam is slowly transforming how we perceive fresh food.
 She is not selling vegetables alone though as a part of her business Nimble she is building a vision of a food system that stands by farmers, strengthens communities, and respects the land that sustains our lives.

-“Business has been good,” Nita tells.
-We have found that there has been a lot of customer interest.
+“Business has been good and busy!”
+Nita tells.
+“We have found that there has been a lot of customer interest at the start of this year.”
 However, behind these few words is a tale of commitment and determination to do things right.

 Nita and her team mainly target B2B clients, i.e. catering companies, hospitals, and offices, as this enables them to increase their influence.
-It is not merely that they are nourishing people it is a whole community that they feed one institution at a time.
+It is not merely that they are nourishing people, it is a whole community that they feed, one institution at a time.

 When prompted to list the most important thing she has learned, Nita answers something even bigger than business strategy.
 What she has learned was that it is important to work on a job that adds personal value and fun to it on a daily basis.